quantrancse/nettruyen-downloader-script/README.md

 <!-- GETTING STARTED -->
 ## Usage

-The script will download into working directory.
+The script will download into current working directory.

 ### Prerequisites